 To help put a stop to this unacceptable situation, regulation in Ontario requires employers to ensure untrained or inadequately trained construction workers complete a Ministry of Labour (MOL)-approved, working at heights training program before they work at heights and use fall protection equipment and systems.
 Fall protection includes travel restraint systems, fall restricting systems, fall arrest systems, safety nets and work belts or safety belts.
 This requirement came into force April 1, 2015.
-Come April 1, 2017, employers must ensure all workers trained prior to the regulation taking effect are retrained in a MOL-approved program, regardless of whether their training was deemed adequate at the time taken.
+Come April 1, 2017, employers must ensure all workers trained prior to the regulation taking effect are enrolled for retraining in a MOL-approved training course, regardless of whether their training was deemed adequate at the time taken.
+Workers must then successfully complete this training by October 1, 2017.
 Approved training is valid for three years from the date of successful completion.
 Employers must also maintain detailed records of training.

 WHSC can help with all aspects of these requirements.
-We are a MOL-approved working at heights training provider.
+We are a MOLapproved working at heights training provider.
 With qualified instructors located throughout the province, we can help you get into compliance fast.
 Our program is also designed to ensure critical learning takes place.
 And we maintain training records for you.